 Adequate brakes are required in all classes.
 Brake controls shall be within the driver's reach while the driver is securely strapped in the seat.
+No front wheel only brake systems are allowed.

 3.X BLOWER RESTRAINT SYSTEM:

 SFI-type blower restraints shall be used on all vehicles using positive displacement blowers.
 Vehicles where the driver's body is within the rotational plane of the blower shall have the blower contained within an SFI-type restraint bag.